How Many 1099 Forms Are There?

 Learn about the many different types of information returns which are used to report different types of payment or transaction.

-How well does the information program work?
-The IRS received over 2.23 billion information returns.
-Its automated underreported program contacted over 4.5 million taxpayers using the information on these returns.
-These contacts resulted in additional tax assessments of $7,112,605,000 (2012).
+The IRS receives billions of information returns.
+One year, its automated underreported program contacted over 4.5 million taxpayers using the information on these returns.
+These contacts resulted in additional tax assessments of $7,112,605,000.

 There are many different types of information returns.
 Each type is used to report a different type of payment or transaction.
 Most information returns fall within the 1099 series of forms.
 Here's a list: